mariimako/little_lain/certification_notes/HTB/Incident Handling/4 Containment, Eradication, & Recovery Stage.md

 ---
-title: "Containment, Eradication, Recovery"
+title: 4.
+Containment, Eradication, & Recovery Stage
 layout: default
+parent: Incident Handling
 ---
 short term and long term containment do it simulatenorus ly to not let attackers know they are being chased